wp-plugins/tabby-responsive-tabs/readme.txt

 * Aria attributes and roles aid screen reader accessibility
 * Tabs and content are accessible via keyboard

+= Tabby Responsive Tabs Customiser Add-on Plugin =
+If you need a simple way to customise the display of your tabs, you can now purchase the optional [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on plugin which adds a comprehensive settings panel for Tabby Responsive Tabs fpr creating your unique style without editing any code.
+It also provides several one-click style presets and adds in the files to enable icons to be included in the your titles.

 = Usage: =

 There are two shortcodes which should both be used `[tabby]` and `[tabbyending]`